Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 A standard portable generator will give off anywhere from 60 dB at the quietest end and 100 dB at the loudest.
 Decibel scales are exponential as opposed to linear.

 What this means is that an 80 dB generator is ten times as noisy as a 70 dB generator.
-So that means your generator will give off the sound equivalent to a normal conversation at best and as loud as being a meter away from the speakers at a nightclub at worst.
+So that means your generator will give off the sound equivalent to a normal conversation at best and as loud as being 2 feet away from the speakers at a nightclub at worst.

 Why Should You Silence Your Generator?

 From the perspective of yourself and your family, it should be noted that sounds at 85 dB and above will begin to cause permanent hearing damage to those exposed to it for long periods of time.
 Simply put, the gift of electricity simply isn’t worth long term hearing damage, especially to your family who didn’t necessarily sign up for that kind of tradeoff.

 Even if you’re far away enough to not have to deal with the damaging effects of your generator, the constant sound of the generator running tends to be a nuisance to those around you.
 The people in close proximity to you won’t appreciate the loud hum of a generator which might make you less likely to use it when you need it most.